thosgood/this-weeks-finds/markdown/251-300/week252.md

 Georg replies, "Actually in some cases there *is* a nice way to read off irreps from conjugacy classes.
-For example, you can do it for the symmetric groups S~n~.
+For example, you can do it for the symmetric groups S_n.
 But, I admit you can't in general... or at least, I don't know how."

 William laughs, "So, I win!"